Val67/LTube/README.md

 ## What is λ-tube?

-λ-tube is a video sharing website engine writted in Haskell using the Scotty web framework.
+λ-tube is a video sharing website engine written in Haskell using the Scotty web framework.

 ## Features